flashlin/Samples/torch-qa/fine-tune/data-user/baccarat-tiger.md

 Question: What is payout of Tiger Baccarat?
 Q: List the betting options in Tiger Baccarat.
 Q: List the betting options and odds for Tiger Baccarat.
+Q: What is the Dragon Bonus pay table?
 Answer:
 * Tiger: Banker wins with a total score of six.
   - Two Card Tiger: Odds are 12 to 1 when the Banker has two cards.